MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/examples.rst

 Examples
 ========

-This section provides step-by-step guides for common tasks in ViSERA to help users get started quickly.
+This section provides step-by-step guides for common tasks in Radiuma to help users get started quickly.

 .. contents:: :local: